 Some “Nuclear Greenies”—James Lovelock, for example—have noted that an irradiated landscape may in fact be a source of ecological recovery and rehabilitation, since most humans don’t want to live there and abandonment of the radiated zone leaves wilderness alone to flourish (albeit with numerous mutative impacts and cancer outbreaks).
 If such a conservation zone is paradise for animals and plants, it may also be paradise for a few intrepid Japanese families who enjoy the environmental challenges, the changed landscape, the wildlife, and the quiet isolation.

 For more information about this scenario of a future Green nuclear Tokyo, and the design process that gave rise to it, see the following edutainment movie:

-THE LITERARY METHOD OF URBAN DESIGN by THE ECOTOPIA 2121 PROJECT TEAM
+THE LITERARY METHOD OF URBAN DESIGN movie from the ECOTOPIA 2121 project team.

-Also, the coordinator of The Ecotopia 2121 Project has written a number of scholarly articles about nuclear culture and modern society such as the one listed below:
+Also, the coordinator of The Ecotopia 2121 Project has written a number of scholarly articles about nuclear culture and modern society such as the ones listed below: